MAIF/daikoku/manual/src/main/paradox/adminusage/2-users.md

 ## Admin status

-Nothing's easier to give or remove admin status to another user.
-Just hover the user's avatar and click on the `shield` button.
+Nothing's easier to give or remove admin status to **another** user.
+Just hover the user's avatar and click on the `toggle admin status` button (shield icon).
 It's impossible to remove oneself the admin status.

 ## Create a new user

 To create a new user, just click on the `Create new user` button.
-You will have some information to inform :
+You will have some informations to fill :

 * The user's name
 * An email adress